roadwarriorslive/Pipulate/README.rst

 ===============
-pipulate v0.1.6
+pipulate v0.1.6 - Automate Google Sheets for SEO & Social Media
 ===============

 :Author: `Mike Levin, SEO <http://mikelev.in>`_

-The time comes in every marketer's life when you want to use those beloved spreadsheete of yours as either a database or a dashboard.
+The time comes in every marketer's life when you want to use our beloved spreadsheets as either a database or a dashboard.
 Why shouldn't they just update themselves?
 This is the future, after all.
 Simply connecting to Google Services shouldn't be the insurrmountable challange that it is, mostly thanks to OAuth2 and crappy APIs.
 I fix that for you here, and teach you how to "pipulate" your dumbass SEO or Social Media career over to Data Science.

 .. contents::